gvwilson/sensibleadventures/booksters-apprentice.md

 Erileine heaved a sigh of relief when she reached Slip Street.
 People were stringing beans and weeding potatoes in the terraced fields on either side of town.
-He waved hello to the few who noticed her, but didn't stop to chat.
+She waved hello to the few who noticed her, but didn't stop to chat.

 The Captain's House watched over Starboard Town from the top of Slip Street like a shepherd watching her flock.
 The old captain had still been living there when Erileine was born.
-After his death, it had been empty until Razi had arrived to catalog its eclectic collection of old books and yellowing papers.
+After his death, it had been empty until Razi had arrived one morning with a letter from the current captain saying that he was to catalog its eclectic collection of old books and yellowing papers.

 That morning, the walled garden in front of the house was a riot of